- Download our Moving to Chile Guide (PDF)

 + PRO: Good public transport network

-The capital, Santiago, has an extensive, reliable public transport network of buses, taxis and a metro, at relatively low prices.
-Long-distance bus travel in Chile is also affordably priced, and has a reputation for comfort, efficiency and punctuality.
+The capital, Santiago, has an extensive, reliable public transport network of buses, taxis and a metro, all at relatively low prices.
+Long-distance bus travel in Chile is also affordably priced and has a reputation for comfort, efficiency and punctuality.

 Healthcare in Chile